errordeveloper/imagine/README.md

-# `imagine` - a higher-level abstraction on top of `docker buildx bake`
+# `imagine` - a high-level container image build tool

-It is a slightly opinionated tool for bulding images with `docker buildx bake`, it currently implements a few basic command, but is likely to support some form of configuration files.
+It is a (slightly) opinionated tool for bulding images with `docker buildx bake`, it currently implements a few basic commands.

-Things it has opinions about:
+Things `imagine` has opinions about:

 - image tagging (based on git)
 - image testing as a separate target